Alan Walker (footballer)

-Alan Walker (born 17 December 1959) is an English former professional footballer.
+Alan Walker (born 17 December 1959) is an English former professional footballer who is Director of Football at Ashford United.
 His clubs included Lincoln City, Millwall, and Plymouth Argyle.
 Walker's most notable time in the professional game was at Gillingham, where he made over 150 Football League appearances, was named Player of the Season in 1989–90, and was named in the PFA Division Four Team of the Year for 1991–92.

 He has managed several non-league sides including Sittingbourne as player/manager, Tonbridge Angels, Fisher Athletic and Maidstone United.
 He is currently head of coaching at the Kent County Football Association.